-8 oz roasted coffee, please select roast level and drip grind or whole bean.
+8 oz Medium Roast coffee, please select drip grind or whole bean.
+We have a very limited amount of this coffee left!

 Peruvian mountain coffee can be grown only in small quantities, because the magnificent Andes mountains divide growing land up into hundreds of little plots.
 To bring us this coffee, our Peruvian contact had to gather together harvests from several farms, each of which was located in an equally hard-to-reach nook between towering rocky crags.